 For more information about the app and to download it yourself check out the FCC website.

 How are NH Broadband buildout decisions being made?

-We are actively working on our construction plan for 2021 and beyond.
 There are a number of factors that we are considering when deciding the next community to serve, including:

 - Availability of state and federal grants